noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - loose coupling
       - allows you to vary the implementatino of the called interface without having to hcange the code that calls it

 # best practices
+## gotchas
+  - creating an inheritance hierarchy prematurely can cause extra work when you eventually forced to untangle it
+    - refactoring into an inherriance hierarchy is far easier than refactoring out of an existing hierarchy
+  - interfaces and class-inheritance are often two different ways to do the same thing
+    - method perspective
+      - this - a base class provides a set of methods, and derived classes inherit implementations of some methods and contain their own implementations of other methods
+      - that - mutiple classes each  implement all the methods in an interface
+  - dont duplicate code across interfaces
+    - this - create a helper class and delegate operations to it
+    - or that -
+      - create a class that implemented the interface and provided code for many, if not all of the methods
+      - then inherit from this class instead of implementing another interface
+  -
 ## measuring interfaces
   - minimal vs complete interfaces
     - minimal/sufficient interface has just the methods that a caller needs to perform their work case